Plan Your Visit

-If you're not a member of the Preserve, please pay the admission fee to the Preserve in the Visitor Center.
-Your admission fee entitles you to unlimited access to the Preserve for the day and to a free, guided Wildflower Walk (offered Tues.- Sun. at 2:00 p.m. from April - October).
+Admission for members is free.
+Just check in at the Visitor’s Center and begin to enjoy your day.
+If you're not a member of the Preserve, please pay the admission fee in the Visitor Center.
+Your admission fee entitles you to unlimited daylong access to the Preserve and to a free, guided Wildflower Walk (offered 2 pm Tuesdays through Sunday from April to October).

 Restrooms and a water cooler also are located at the Visitor Center.
-Bottled water is available for purchase in the Twinleaf Shop.
-No food is sold on site, but there are restaurants and convenience stores in nearby New Hope.
+Bottled water is available for purchase in the Shop.
+No food is sold on site, but there are restaurants and convenience stores nearby, including in New Hope.

 Our garden is full of flowers that bloom in all seasons, so it is always vibrant and constantly changing.
 In the early spring, our shooting stars (Dodecatheon meadia) steal the show.
 Mid-season, our fire-pinks (Silene virginica) are major stunners.
 And among our many aster species blooming in late summer, the New England aster (Symphotrichum novae-angliae) is a magnet for butterflies and other pollinators.